French Bull Dogs -

 Height: 12 inches

-Lifespan: Up to fourteen years or more with good care
+Lifespan: Up to twelve years or more with good care

 Coat colors of the Frenchies can be brindle, fawn, white, and brindle and white.
 Solid black, liver, mouse, black and tan.